 We believe that patent system is no longer serving its purpose and that today it actively hinders innovation and the creation of new knowledge.
 In addition, a look at all products and innovations that cannot be patented shows that patents are not a requirement.
 The driving forces derived from being first-to-market is quite sufficient for fostering innovation.
 Inventors should compete fairly with natural advantages like innovative designs, customer benefits, pricing, and quality, instead of with a state-awarded monopoly on knowledge.
 Resources liberated from paying armies of patent lawyers can be used to create real innovation and improve the products at a faster rate, which will ultimately benefit us all.

 We want to reform the patent system gradually to reduce the range of patent-able inventions and to limit the length of patents.
 Stricter rules will also be imposed to ensure that patents are not just based on ideas but on actual inventions.
 Like trademarks, patents will need to be in active use or development to be enforceable.
 It will no longer be possible to hoard patents just to sue real innovators.

 We want to protect the individual citizen’s fundamental human rights including privacy.
 When the government routinely monitors and records its citizens’ communications, this leads to the abuse of power, the lack of freedom and legal uncertainty.
 We demand a correction of these injustices.
 We demand justice, freedom and democracy for all citizens.

-Our work is now focused on parliamentary means and therefore we seek a mandate from the people to represent them in these issues.
+Our work is now focused on parliamentary means; therefore, we seek a mandate from the people to represent them on these issues.

 To unite as a strong movement, we have chosen to not take a stand in any political issues not connected with the principles declared herein.
 We believe members of parliament should represent their constituents while trying to form consensus and compromise in parliament, and so choose to give individual candidates the power to act on behalf of their constituents on all other political issues.